RippleOSI/Ripple-FHIR/FHIR-Ripple_Mapping/README.md

 You may need to widen the browser panel to make the editor panels format correctly.

-Follow the instructions below for the 2 mapping demos which show an Allergy record being mapped between Ripple UI format and FHIR format
+Follow the instructions below for the 2 mapping demos which show an Allergy record being mapped between PulseTile UI format and FHIR format

 ## Mapping from Ripple UI Object to FHIR

-1) Copy the file */src/allergiesRippleExample.json* and paste it into the left-hand panel
+1) Copy the file */src/allergies_PulseTileUI_Example.json* and paste it into the left-hand panel

 This is an example of the JSON that would be sent from the Ripple/PulseTile UI, containing an allergy record

-2) Copy the transform template file */src/allergiesToFHIR.json* and paste it into the middle pane
+2) Copy the transform template file */src/allergies_PulseTileUI_2_FHIR_Transform.json* and paste it into the middle pane

-This defines the transformations to convert the Ripple UI JSON into corresponding FHIR JSON format
+This defines the transformations to convert the Ripple/PulseTile UI JSON into corresponding FHIR JSON format

 3) Click the *Function* button at the top of the middle panel.
 A dialogue will appear.